whoami-anoint/EasyHadoop/README.md

 ./easyhadoop.sh
 ```
 ## Access the Hadoop web interface:
-   Open your web browser and navigate to http://localhost:9870 or you can also use ec2 dns public ip to access the Hadoop NameNode web interface.
+   Open your web browser and navigate to http://localhost:9870 or you can also use EC2 DNS public IP to access the Hadoop NameNode web interface.

 ## Contributing
 Contributions are welcome!
 If you encounter any issues or have suggestions for improvements, please feel free to open an [issue](https://github.com/whoami-anoint/EasyHadoop/issues) or submit a [pull request](https://github.com/whoami-anoint/EasyHadoop/pulls).